Rktim/autods-agent/README.md

 This notebook is a concrete implementation of a **Data Science Agent** — an autonomous system capable of performing exploratory analysis with reasoning, structure, and accountability.

 By combining **LangGraph’s explicit control flow**, **Groq’s low-latency LLMs**, and **real Python execution**, the agent behaves like a junior-to-mid level data scientist: it understands requests, plans methodically, executes safely, and communicates insights clearly.

-This is not just automation.

-This is **Data Science as an Agentic System**.

-This notebook demonstrates a **production-grade pattern** for building intelligent data agents.
-By combining LangGraph's explicit control flow with Groq’s low-latency LLMs, the system achieves **trustworthy, explainable, and scalable EDA automation**.

-This is not just EDA — it is **EDA as an agentic system**.